szunami/blog-1/2017-03-15-data-structure-punning.html.md

 > must flag it as `unsafe` and take responsibility for memory safety ourselves.

 This leans on Rust’s proclivity for pattern-based type checking.
-We need perform no pointer arithmetic to backtrack from the child reference to reach the parent reference, as we do not have the information required to do so.
+We need perform no pointer arithmetic in source code to backtrack from the child reference to reach the parent reference, as we do not have the information required to do so.
 Furthermore, this enables the compiler to assist us by asserting that the new reference is of a valid type (we can’t build a parent reference by starting from something that isn’t a child type) and potentially to add compile- or run- time checks that the child referent does exist inside the parent referent and that all the lifetimes and validity work out.

 This may not always be possible for the compiler to prove (especially in my example usage, where the child reference arrives from a foreign function and